-At scales of the order of Astronomical Units (A.U.), which is the distance between the earth and our sun, 1 A.U. = 10^9 m, the matter is structure in the form of planets that travel around a massive object such as a star.
+At scales of the order of Astronomical Units (A.U.), which is the distance between the earth and our sun, $1 \text{ A.U.} = 10^9 \text{ m}$, the matter is structure in the form of planets that travel around a massive object such as a star.
 This groups are called solar systems.
 Going further upwards on scales, the matter is structured in the form of star clusters such as the Messier 45 which in greek is called Pleiades, which in free translation means many.

-On large scales of the order of kpc(= 10^{19} m) the matter is structured in the form of galaxies, quasars, Super Novae (SN).
-Galaxies are collection of stars which are concentrated in deep gravitational potentials.
-Quasars or Quasi Stellar Objects (QSO) are the most massive galaxies in the early universe.
+On large scales of the order of $kpc(=10^{19} \text{m})$ the matter is structured in the form of galaxies, quasars, Super Novae (SN).
+A Galaxy is a collection of stars which are concentrated in deep gravitational potentials.
+Quasar or Quasi Stellar Object (QSO) is basically a massive galaxy that formed in the early universe6.
 Explosions of stars or galaxies in the late time universe.
-Further classification includes galaxy clusters that are collection of galaxies in large gravitational potential at the order of few kpc.
-Do not forget that also there is the dark matter particles that usually are invisible to our instruments but they are being traced by the observing the dynamics of the luminous matter such as the galaxies.
-At the largest possibly observables scales, order of few Gpc($\simeq 10^{26}$ m), there are also some other classification of the large scale structure of the universe, in terms of Nodes, Filaments, Sheets and Voids, namely Cosmic Web.
+Further classification includes galaxy clusters that are collections of galaxies in large gravitational potential at the order of few kpc.
+Do not forget that also there is the dark matter particles that usually are invisible to our instruments but they are being traced by observing the dynamics of the luminous matter such as the galaxies.
+At the largest possibly observables scales, order of few $Gpc(\simeq 10^{26} \mathrm{m})$, there are also some other classification.
+The structured can be classified at the largest possible scales of the universe, in terms of Nodes, Filaments, Sheets and Voids, namely Cosmic Web.
+Nodes are a massive collection of galaxies and star clusters in the visinity of huge gravitational potentials.
+Due to the fact that the gravitational potential have tidal forces, the structures also form filaments which are basically long structures.
+The sheets are due to the fact that the gravitational potential force the matter structures to have two dimensional shape with some thickness, that gives the shape of sheets that we use to cover at night below the magnificent scenery of stars on camping.
 This form of structure can be also be consider as structure of foams.
 Therefore one can observe that at the very small scales, infinitesimally small and at the very large scales, infinitesimally large, the universe is structure as a foam, or namely large scale structure foam!

-If one would like to describe marninally, the two structures towards the two infinities, he would give them a proper name, namely the cosmic foam.
-The cosmic foam is the form of structure at the infinitesimally small and the infinitesimally large scales of our universe.
-In other words, one would say that the universe seem blurry at the two infinities!
+If one would like to describe marginally, the two structures towards the two infinities, he would give them a proper name, namely the cosmic scaling foam.
+The cosmic scaling foam is the form of structure at the infinitesimally small and the infinitesimally large scales of our universe.
+In other words, one would say that the universe seems blurry at the two infinities!
 How we can optimally combine these observations to distinguish between models is still an open question of current research!

 The second question, what is our observable, is more complicated to answer.
-As you understood a structure can have different forms, and we can pick different ways to model it and study it according to our preference and convinience.
-On larger scale structures, we are interested on how matter is distributed.
+As you understood a structure can have different forms, and we can pick different ways to model it and study it according to our preference and convenience.
+On large scale structures, we are interested on how matter is dynamically distributed.
 Therefore we are interested in the light coming from distant objects such as galaxies and the early universe (CMB radiation) which are able trace the total matter fluid of our universe.
 Therefore radiation in the form of photons is the main observable that allows us to observe the largest possible scales.
 Additionally, we are going to treat galaxies as point source of photon radiation to study their statistical properties.